hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/celebrate_king_kid.gif)

-Congratulations, you officially setup all of your coding tools for the semester!
+Congratulations, you've officially set up all of your coding tools for the semester!

 Now we're ready to start the website!

 ## Part III: Create the Project Folder

-For every project we make in Hack Club, we will be creating it in it's own folder.
+We're going to create a new folder for each project in Hack Club.

 Let's create a folder for our personal website project: